List of birds of Great Smoky Mountains National Park

 This is a comprehensive listing of the bird species recorded in Great Smoky Mountains National Park, which is in the U.S. states of North Carolina and Tennessee.
-Unless otherwise noted, this list is based on one published in May 2010 by the Great Smoky Mountains Association (GSMA) with the National Park Service (NPS).
-The list contains 245 species.
+Unless otherwise noted, this list is based on one published in April 2020 by the Great Smoky Mountains Association (GSMA) with the National Park Service (NPS).
+The list contains 250 species.

-This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 66th Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in the park as permanent residents, summer or winter visitors, or migrants.
-These tags are used to annotate some species:
+These tags are used to annotate some species; the quoted definitions are from the checklist: